kuropeter/Housing-data-Analysis-with-SQL/README.md

 ## Getting Started

-To run the analysis on the sales data, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/sales-data-analysis.git`
-2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Run the analysis script `analyze_sales_data.py`.
-4. The script will generate visualizations and provide insights based on the questions explored.

-Feel free to modify the analysis script to further investigate the dataset or tweak the visualizations to suit your needs.

 ## Results

-The results of the analysis, including visualizations and insights, can be found in the `results` folder.
-Each question explored will have a corresponding result file containing the findings.
+The results of the analysis, including code and insights, can be found in the houding_data_analysis_queries in this repository.
+Each question explored will have a code and insight under it.

 ## Contributing

 Contributions to this project are welcome.
 If you have any suggestions, ideas, or improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code and data for your own purposes.

 ## Acknowledgments

-- The dataset used for this analysis was sourced from [source-link].
+- The dataset used for this analysis was sourced from <a href="https://raw.githubusercontent.com/ageron/handson-ml2/master/datasets/housing/housing.csv" target="_blank">Here</a>.
-- Special thanks to [contributors' names] for their valuable contributions to this project.